Originally published in Habibi Vol.5 No.12 & many others since….

 Every dance form has its roots in some sort of religious ceremony, some of them deliberately erotic, just as cultured speech has its origins in caveman grunts.
 Every dance form, done well (as well as sports, gymnastics, etc) is pleasing to the eye and therefore sensual.
 Unfortunately, there are many ignorant, uptight people who find any pleasing movement of the human body lewd and lascivious.

-The term “belly dance” was coined in 1893 by Sol Bloom, impresario of the Midway Plaisance & “Street in Cairo” exhibit at the Colombian Trade Fair and Exposition (Worlds Fair) in Chicago, IL.
-He did it deliberately, to titillate the dirty minds of the Mid Victorians of that era, who would pay any price to see something they thought was salacious, so they could go home and pretend to be shocked.
+The term “belly dance” was exploited in 1893 by Sol Bloom, manager of the entire Midway Plaisance and owner of the Algerian Theatre at the Colombian Trade Fair and Exposition (Worlds Fair) in Chicago.
+(The “Street in Cairo” exhibit was owned and managed by Georges Pangalo.)
+Bloom deliberately used the misnomer to titillate the dirty minds of the Mid Victorians of that era, who would pay any price to see something they thought was salacious, so they could go home and pretend to be shocked.